cylc/cylc-flow/doc/src/task-job-submission.rst

 ---------------------------

 When a task is ready to run cylc generates a filename root to be used for the task job script and log files.
-The filename containing the task name, cycle point, and a submit number that increments if the same task is re-triggered multiple times:
+The file path contains the task name, cycle point, and a submit number that increments if the same task is re-triggered multiple times:

 .. code-block:: bash

    # task job script:
-   ~/cylc-run/tut/oneoff/basic/log/job/1/hello/01/job
+   ~/cylc-run/my-suite/basic/log/job/1/hello/01/job
    # task stdout:
-   ~/cylc-run/tut/oneoff/basic/log/job/1/hello/01/job.out
+   ~/cylc-run/my-suite/basic/log/job/1/hello/01/job.out
    # task stderr:
-   ~/cylc-run/tut/oneoff/basic/log/job/1/hello/01/job.err
+   ~/cylc-run/my-suite/basic/log/job/1/hello/01/job.err

 How the stdout and stderr streams are directed into these files depends on the batch system.
 The ``background`` method just uses